Cursor Hardening Guide

 Why This Matters:

-- VSCode extensions can read all workspace files
+- VSCode extensions can read all workspace files and make network requests

-Attack Prevented: Malicious extension data exfiltration
+Attack Prevented: Malicious extension data exfiltration, cryptomining, credential theft, supply chain compromise

 ClickOps Implementation